-If a gas appliance has been badly fitted or poorly serviced, there’s a risk of gas leaks, fires, explosions and carbon monoxide (CO) poisoning.
-Here’s what to do if you smell gas or if you’ve been feeling unwell and experiencing headaches, nausea or dizziness and suspect it’s CO poisoning.
+If a gas appliance has been badly fitted or poorly serviced, potential risks include gas leaks, fires, explosions and carbon monoxide (CO) poisoning.
+Here’s what to do if you smell gas or suspect it’s CO poisoning.

 It’s crucial to act quickly in a gas emergency.
 These are the steps you need to take to stay safe:

-If you smell gas and require gas emergency services, there’s a free, 24-hour National Gas Emergency Helpline you can call.
+If you smell gas, want to report a gas leak or require gas emergency services, there’s a free, 24-hour National Gas Emergency Helpline you can call.

-The gas emergency number you need depends on where you’re based and the type of gas that’s involved:
+The gas emergency number you need depends on where in the UK you’re based and the type of gas that’s involved:

 |Country||Natural Gas (NG)||Liquified Petroleum Gas (LPG)||Towns Gas/Mains Gas**|